pobrn/ite8291r3-ctl/README.md

 ![screen mode demo](https://i.imgur.com/qYapxwf.gif)

 #### image
-You also need to install `Pillow` Python packages.
+You also need to install `Pillow` Python package.
 You can install them by installing the utility with `pip install ite8291r3_ctl[mode-image]`.

 The `image` mode takes an image, downsizes it to 16x6, and lights up the backlight LEDs according to the colors on the image.

 *Example:*